Robert Mathieson (the First Settler of Manhattan Beach) and the Spirit Lake Massacre

 Owners of the Manhattan Beach Hotel

 • In January 1919, a Manhattan Hotel employee sued Harkins because he got in a car accident on the way to the hotel.
-Furthermore, the roads around the lake and the hotel were generally in poor condition, so Manhattan was closed for the summer season.
+Furthermore, the roads around the lake and the hotel were in generally poor condition, so Manhattan was closed for the Summer 1919.

 • By June 14, 1919, Harkins listed the Manhattan Hotel for sale.